Plumsail/forms-docs/SharePoint/designer/containers.rst

 Stack
 -------------------------------------------------------------
-Stack container allows you to place controls on a fixed distance from each other.
+Stack container allows to place controls on a fixed distance from each other.
 This can be useful for fields that should always go together, like first and last name.

 .. image:: ../images/designer/containers/designer-containers-stack.png
    :alt: Stack